 The bill amends sections 111.41, 111.42, and 111.99 of the Revised Code to expand the Address Confidentiality Program in Ohio.
 Key changes include the definition of "application assistant," which now encompasses individuals assisting victims of various crimes, including domestic violence, human trafficking, and those threatened with deadly weapons.
-The criteria for applicants have also been broadened to include individuals who fear for their safety due to crimes that cause serious physical harm or death.
-Additionally, the bill specifies that the application process must include a notarized statement affirming the applicant's fear for their safety and outlines the responsibilities of the Secretary of State in certifying participants and maintaining confidentiality.
+The criteria for applicants have also been broadened to include individuals fearing for their safety due to crimes that cause serious physical harm or death.
+Additionally, the bill specifies that the application process must include a notarized statement affirming the applicant's fear for safety, and it mandates that the secretary of state must certify applicants within ten business days.

 Statutes affected: As Introduced: 111.41, 111.42, 111.99